| |

 even friends or family - unless you were expecting it.
 Email

-attacks over the internet.
+into your computer.
 If it is an unexpected attachment sent

-by a friend, family member, or acquaintance, email them back
+by a friend, family member, or acquaintance, phone them to confirm before you open it. |

 |